MCBE-Speedrunning/Steve-Bot/README.md

 **Python 3.5 or higher is required!**

 Just a fork of mcbeDiscordBot but rewritten a bit.
-Some code are translated mee6 code that works on the new version of [discord.py](https://github.com/Rapptz/discord.py)
+Some code are translated mee6's old deprecated code that works on the new version of [discord.py](https://github.com/Rapptz/discord.py)

 ### Dependencies
 - [discord.py](https://github.com/Rapptz/discord.py)